By this point, you’re convinced that you’re not good at managing your money and looking for guidance to manage your finances.

 Imagine having zero debt and increasing your income higher than ever before.

 Not only are your finances in great shape, but you’re now waking up with a higher purpose in life.
-You have enough money to retire but choose to work on projects your passionate about instead.
+You have enough money to retire but choose to work on projects you are passionate about instead.
 You’ve finally reached financial independence.

 How awesome is that?